BOUNDARIES AREN’T FOR THEM, THEY’RE FOR YOU!

 Personal and family relationships can be extra tricky.
 We can’t just “unfriend” moms and sisters and very close friendships that can have their quirks.
 However, we can definitely create new and effective ways to train others around what to expect from us when something doesn’t feel right.
 Again, boundaries are not for them, they are for you.
 They are merely providing clarity around what someone can expect if they engage in a particular behavior.
 Boundaries are never for the purpose of being manipulative, or unkind, nor are they centered around changing the other person.

 In fact, the purpose of good boundaries is primarily to help keep people together in a healthy way.

 Here is yet another helpful link to a lecture on healthy boundary creation.
 Pull up a chair and take some notes (click on the picture below).

 Each kind of relationship can offer different practices and challenges.
-Family members <INSERT LINK TO CREATING MORE LOVING FAMILY RELATIONSHIPS> and romantic partners can require some slightly different strategies, as can limiting relationships <INSERT LINK TO LIMITING FAMILY RELATIONSHIPS that are toxic or ending ones altogether <INSERT LINK TO ENDING A TOXIC RELATIONSHIP>.
+Family members and romantic partners can require some slightly different strategies, as can limiting relationships that are toxic or ending ones altogether <HOW TO GET RID OF TOXIC PEOPLE>.
 As humans, we are forever stepping all over each other inadvertently or on purpose, and so learning how to set good boundaries, maintain them consistently, feed and water relationships properly, and practice letting go with compassion are critical to maintaining good balance.

 Helping you get and stay balanced is what I’m all about at The Inspire Studio, and I’d love to hear your thoughts and experiences with maintaining strong and healthy boundaries in your own life.
 This is so, so important, because every body tells a story.
 You don’t want your stories to continually present a burden on what should be a joyful existence.